 - The teacher gives the group 1 minute to figure out who it is and what primary source document it goes with.

-- The students will write who they think it is on the post-it note.
+- The students will write who they think it is on the Post-it® Note-sized template.

 - The teacher will have one person come up to the board and post-it on the primary source document that goes with that Who am I.